milesj/boost/docs/cli.md

 ### Commands

 Commands are self-encapsulated pieces of business logic that are ran when a matching path (a unique argument) is found on the command line.
-To create a command, import and extend the `Command` class, and implement a `run()` method.
+To create a command, import and extend the abstract `Command` class, and implement a `run()` method.
 This method can be async and even render [React components](#rendering-components)!

 ```ts